nEXam-App/nEXam-doc/test_plan_template.md

 ![testing overview](https://github.com/nEXam-App/nEXam-doc/blob/5faceab75198f6503df3a17c7da389370ad33cf9/diagrams/nEXam-Testing%20Diagram.jpg)

-The tests themself will not be tested and will not account into code coverage.
+The tests themselves will not be tested and will not account into code coverage.

 ### 4.2 Outline of Other Candidates for Potential Inclusion